 As for other solid organ transplantation, potential VCA recipient evaluation includes the major criteria of preoperative surgical suitability, infectious disease screening and malignancy screening.
-There are additional assessments specific to VCA and the patient assessments required in the case of hand transplantation are listed in Table 10.2.
+There are additional assessments specific to VCA and the patient assessments required in the case of hand transplantation are listed in Table 10.2: Patient assessments required prior to listing for hand transplantation.